IRMaGe-3T/irmage-tools-resources/docs/users/defacing.md

 For research project on human, it is important to de-identify MRI data and metadata (no identifying data as name, date of birth, adresses...).

-If your want to share your data outside your lab or outside a consortium, this deidentification can be insuffisante because anatomical data may allow to identy a subject (by reconstructing the skin surface).
+If your want to share your data outside your lab or outside a consortium, this deidentification can be insuffisante because anatomical data may allow to identify a subject (by reconstructing the skin surface).
+Indentification of a person from a anatmical MRI was shown to be a feasible task (for e.g,[Abramian, D (2019)](https://ieeexplore.ieee.org/document/8759515)).

-In this case, it is necessary to "deface" the anatomical data, i.e blur or delete the voxels of the face (while preserving the brain voxel).
+Three main approaches for face de-identification have been proposed:

+- defacing : completely or partially removing facial features (while preserving the brain voxel)

+- refacing: changing the facial features or defacing and inserting a new face

+- blurring using spatial filters

-This defacing is imposed by some data sharing platforms such as OpenNeuro.
+This face de-identification is imposed by some data sharing platforms such as OpenNeuro.

-There are severals de-identification software: [mri_deface](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_deface), [pydeface](https://github.com/poldracklab/pydeface), [quickshear](https://github.com/nipy/quickshear), [mridefacer](https://github.com/mih/mridefacer), [afni_refacer](https://afni.nimh.nih.gov/pub/dist/doc/program_help/@afni_refacer_run.html), [deepdefacer](https://pypi.org/project/deepdefacer/).

-Some defacing software can struggle to deface some images and can remove brain voxels.
-So it is important to do a quality check of the defecing results.
-Note that, not all software give the same result according to the poulation (yound, edrely ..).
-If the defacing of a image or of a cohort worked poorly with one software, it can be usefull to test others.
+The question of the impact of the face de-identification on the outcomes of image processing remains unclear.
 Some articles compare several software and study the impact of defacing on analysis:

 - [Multisite Comparison of MRI Defacing Software Across Multiple Cohorts](https://www.frontiersin.org/articles/10.3389/fpsyt.2021.617997/full)